 |Not being delivered|

-- an ability to assess the reformation process within the different kingdoms ruled by the Tudors;
+- Recognise and discuss the reformation process within the different kingdoms ruled by the Tudors.

 |Graduate Attributes and Skills